 - Volcan Mountain Trail Guide — Work up a thirst first.
 5 miles, 1,200 ft gain, ocean-to-desert views.

-Last Updated: March 2026.
+Last Updated: May 2026.
 Hours and offerings verified with local Julian sources.